-The Second Sunday after Epiphany January 18 - January 23, 2021
+The Week of The Second Sunday after Epiphany January 15 - 20, 2024

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.